Why Everything Costs More Than It Did Last Tuesday

 Big tax cuts

-Government spending sprees
+Government intervention and spending sprees

 Booming exports